Next: Selecting a default method, Previous: GVFS-based external methods, Up: Configuring TRAMP [Contents][Index]

 User name and port number are optional.
 This method does not support password handling, the file system must either be mounted already, or the connection must be established passwordless via ssh keys.

-The mount point and mount arguments could be passed as connection properties, See Setup of sshfs method.
+The mount point and mount arguments can be passed as connection properties, See Setup of sshfs method.